cdmngz/gov-salaries-data/CONTRIBUTING.md

 - [ ] Place the file in the correct path
 - [ ] Ensure the JSON is valid (no trailing commas!)
 - [ ] Confirm salaries are numeric
-- [ ] Include only publicly available or verified data

 ---